asiagre/project-jdp-1906-02/README.md

 ## Installation

 Download this repo to your computer (click green button "Clone or download").
-Open directory in your IDLE (for example IntelliJ).
+Open directory in your IDLE (for example IntelliJ) and run program.
-Then click green arrow in right top.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)